br0wn9/lin/README.rst

 Lin
 ----

 Lin is a high performance and scalable Python HTTP Server.
-Base on Python

-asyncio library, Easy to extensions and Easy to use.
+Base on Python asyncio library.
+Easy to extensions and Easy to use.

 ** NOTE: Werkzeug WSGI-based frameworks are not currently supported **